The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: Acknowledgments

 This work is based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/DAPNIA, at the Canada-France-Hawaii Telescope (CFHT), which is operated by the National Research Council (NRC) of Canada, the Institut National des Science de l'Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 The Brazilian partnership on CFHT is managed by the Laborat\'{o}rio Nacional de Astrof\'isica (LNA).
 This work made use of the CHE cluster, managed and funded by ICRA/CBPF/MCTI, with financial support from FINEP and FAPERJ.
 We thank the support of the Laborat\'{o}rio Interinstitucional de e-Astronomia (LIneA).
 We thank the CFHTLenS team for their pipeline development and verification upon which much of this surveys pipeline was built.

 The authors thank Francisco Prada and Charling Tao for useful discussions.
 This research was supported by a Marie Curie International Incoming Fellowship within the $7^{th}$ European Community Framework Programme.
 HYS acknowledges the support from Swiss National Science Foundation (SNSF) and NSFC of China under grants 11103011.
 JPK acknowledges support from the ERC advanced grand LIDA.
 LR acknowledges the NSFC grants (No.11303033) and the support from Youth Innovation Promotion Association of CAS.
 JC acknowledges financial support from MINECO (Spain) under project number AYA2012-31101.
 TE is supported by the Deutsche Forschungsgemeinschaft through the Transregional Collaborative Research Centre TR 33 - 'The Dark Universe'.
+MM is partially supported by CNPq (grant 486586/2013-8) and FAPERJ (grant E-26/110.516/2-2012).
 BM acknowledges financial support from the CAPES Foundation grant 12174-13-0.
-MM is partially supported by CNPq (grant 486586/2013-8) and FAPERJ (grant E-26/110.516/2-2012).
+JET acknowledges support from a Discovery Grant from the Natural Sciences and Engineering Research Council (NSERC) of Canada.